Project Pitchfork: The development years and success (1995–2002)

 In 1995, Project Pitchfork established their own label, Candyland Entertainment, through which they would release the majority of their material as well as some side projects and bands such as Philtron and Deep Red.
 1995 also saw the release of two EPs, CH'I and Corps d'Amour, and one album, Alpha Omega.
 The year finished off with a tour supported by Rammstein.
 The next Project Pitchfork studio album ¡Chakra:Red! was released in 1997.
 It was the first album since Dhyani to be written as a group effort, rather than by Peter Spilles alone, and the first to include Jürgen Jansen as a permanent band member.

-Immediately after their first US tour in 1998, Project Pitchfork returned with concept album Eon:Eon, their first while signed to label EastWest.
+Immediately after their first US tour in 1998, Project Pitchfork returned with concept album Eon:Eon, their first while signed to label EastWest, an imprint of the major label Warner Music.
 The album yielded three singles, "Steelrose", "Carnival", and "I Live Your Dream".
-With the support of Eastwest, an imprint of the major label Warner Music), the band had greater resources available to produce videos for their music, which led to their being the first gothic industrial band to receive airplay on music TV in Germany.
+With the support of EastWest, the band had greater resources available to produce videos for their music, which led to their being the first gothic industrial band to receive airplay on music TV in Germany.
 The video for "Steelrose" earned the band a nomination for an Echo Award for Best Video National.

 Between 1998 and 2001 the band built out their own studio which gave them more time to develop their next release.
 In 2001, the band released their eighth studio album Daimonion and supported the album with a European tour.
 In 2002 the band released the "NUN" trilogy which consisted of album Inferno and EPs View From a Throne and Trialog.
 This earned the band another nomination for an Echo Award, this time for Best Alternative Act National.